LCAV/dsp-labs/docs/chapters/1/overview_installation/2/software/sw4stm32.md

 <br/>
 <div style="text-align:center"><img src ="sw4stm32/windows/8_driver_setup_complete.PNG" width="600"/></div>
 <br/>
 6. You can then proceed to the final pane of the installation by pressing "Next" in the original Installation Wizard (see below).
-Finally, press ``Done'' to finish the installation!
+Finally, press "Done" to finish the installation!
 <br/>
 <div style="text-align:center"><img src ="sw4stm32/windows/9_finish_installation.PNG" width="600"/></div>
 <br/>